 7. Keep your spices organized in a magnetic rack.

 Magnetic spice racks are a must-have in the kitchen.
-They’ll not only keep your salt and pepper organized, but also hold seeds, nuts and other grains.
-The jars each hold about 3 ounces and can easily be mounted on the inside of a cabinet door.
+They’ll not only keep your salt and pepper organized, but they can hold seeds, nuts, and other grains.
+The jars hold about 3 ounces each and can easily be mounted on the inside of a cabinet door.
 Find them on Amazon here.

 8. An old magazine rack can be repurposed to hold canned food.